tjohann/mydriver/README.md

 Feartures:
 	Dts config for intr, id and more
-	Intr handler for PIN13/IO-0/PI18 (IRQ line of pcf8574) Read/write all pins (8 bit)
+	Intr handler for PIN13/IO-0/PI18 (IRQ line of PCF8574) Read/write all pins (8 bit)
 	Using offset to read/write a bit position
+	Controll mapping of A20-GPIO to PCF8574-IRQ-line via ioctl

+Used defaults:

+2. PIN13 (IO-0/PI18) for input

+Used hardware: Bananapi-M1

 State: not started